 Connect The USB Drive To Your PC

-Moving on to the next procedure.
+I am moving on to the following procedure.

 It is a system utility in Windows, and it enables users to perform advanced storage tasks.
-Of course, you can format your drives with this tool and fix ‘PS4 won’t recognize USB’ error.
+Of course, you can format your drives with this tool and fix the ‘PS4 won’t recognize USB‘ error.

-Step 2.
-Right-click your USB drive and click Format.
+- Right-click your USB drive and click Format.
 In the pop-up window, which warns you that all the data will be lost, click Yes to continue if you are sure about the operation.

-Step 3.
-Choose FAT32 or exFAT as the file system and click OK.
+- Choose FAT32 or exFAT as the file system and click OK.

 After formatting your USB drive, it should be able to work without any problems on PS4.